michaeltryby/boost-test-headers/README.md

 ## Why Use BoostTestHeaders?

-- No need to download or configure the full Boost library.
+- No need to configure vcpkg or download the full Boost library.
 - Simplifies CMake dependency management for C++ unit testing.
 - Provides a header-only approach for Boost.Test in your project.